Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/bead_of_force.md

+---
+category: items
+layout: page
 name: Bead of Force
-type: item
+tag: item

-# Bead of Force
+title: Bead of Force
+---

 _Wondrous item, rare_

 This small black sphere measures 3/4 of an inch in diameter and weighs an ounce.
 Typically, 1d4 + 4 **beads of force** are found together.